-Mindz has three different programs to help schools or teacher groups use current neuroscience knowledge to assist their students.
+Mindz has three different programs to help schools or teacher groups use neuroscience knowledge to assist their students.

 - A 3-hour Teacher Professional Development course entitled ‘Understanding the Learning Brain’.
 Facilitator: Phil Dye The Mindz flagship course is called ‘Understanding the Learning Brain’.
-It includes training in EEG use and is endorsed by NESA for teachers accredited at proficient level.
+It includes training in EEG use and is endorsed by NESA and TQI for teachers accredited at proficient level.
 The course is for any teacher interested in understanding the neuroscience of learning.
 The information is up-to-date, practical and user-friendly.

 Electroencephalograph (EEG) use

 The EEG is a completely safe tool used to look inside a person’s brain.
 It is non-invasive and only reads signals emitted from the brain.
 It’s an incredibly useful tool for understanding the best brain state for learning.
 Teachers will get to use an EEG to look at their brain and receive instruction on fitting and ethical use.

 It’s also for teachers interested in using the EEG to assist students with anxiety or stress induced ADHD.